BoomiWeb/bc-migration/DEVELOPER.md

 ignore-for-release
 Not included in changelog

-Step 4: Merge PR and Trigger Changelog
+### Step 4: Merge PR and Trigger Changelog

-	•	Once your PR is merged into main, the changelog will automatically update based on the labels.
+* Once your PR is merged into main, the changelog will automatically update based on the labels.
-	•	The release-please GitHub Action will handle the version bump, changelog entry, and tagging of the release.
+* The release-please GitHub Action will handle the version bump, changelog entry, and tagging of the release.

-⸻

-Changelog Example
+## Changelog Example

 📝 Changelog

-Breaking Changes 🛠
+**Breaking Changes 🛠**

-	•	feat: remove deprecated getData() method
+* feat: remove deprecated getData() method

 Breaking change: Removed getData() API method in favor of fetchData().

 (PR: #123)

-Exciting New Features 🎉
+**Exciting New Features 🎉**

-	•	feat: add new widget shortcode
+* feat: add new widget shortcode

 Added a new [my-widget] shortcode to render a custom widget on pages.

 (PR: #124)

-	•	enhancement: improve admin UI
+* enhancement: improve admin UI

 Refined the admin panel UI for better accessibility and responsiveness.

 (PR: #125)

-Other Changes
+**Other Changes**

-	•	docs: update installation guide
+* docs: update installation guide
+*
 Updated README and installation instructions for the latest version of the plugin.

 (PR: #126)

-	•	chore: update dependencies
+* chore: update dependencies
+*
 Updated composer.json to require latest version of phpunit.

 (PR: #127)

-📅 Release Version
+**📅 Release Version**

-	•	v1.2.0
+* v1.2.0
-	•	This release contains breaking changes (API removal), new features (widget shortcode), and improvements to the UI.
+* This release contains breaking changes (API removal), new features (widget shortcode), and improvements to the UI.

-⸻

-Additional Notes
+**Additional Notes**

-	•	Labels are essential for categorizing changes.
+* Labels are essential for categorizing changes.
 Use the predefined labels consistently.
-	•	release-please will automatically generate the changelog and version bump when your PR is merged into main.
+* release-please will automatically generate the changelog and version bump when your PR is merged into main.